 Please be aware there may be tax consequences from withdrawing or transferring any foreign superannuation funds from the Scheme.
 We recommend you consult a qualified tax adviser.

 6. Persons involved in providing the Scheme

 6.1 Our directors and Investment Committee members

-Our investment decisions, including the selection of our underlying managers, are overseen by our Investment Committee.
-Our directors and Investment Committee members are:
+Our investment decisions, including the selection of our underlying managers, are overseen by our Investment Committee (IC).